melezhik/outthentic-dsl/intro.md

     2
     3

-Please take this behavior into account when deal with outthentic dsl, sometimes it is good, but sometimes it could be a problem, we will see how this could  however changed in some cases.
+Please take this behavior into account when deal with outthentic dsl, sometimes it is what you expect, but sometimes it could be tricky and may "delude" you ( see [ranges expressions](#ranges) for example )

-# Group check expressions
+# Context oriented check expressions

-## Text blocks and ranges
+Often we need to verify not only against single check expression, but to take into account some _context_.

-Often we need to verify not only against single check expression, but we need to consider some _context_.
+A possible cases here:

-Like occurrence _sequence_ of proper lines in original input or _set_ of lines inside some range.
+* matching against _set_ of check expressions inside some range  ( range expressions )

-This is where outthentic group check expressions could be useful.
+* matching against a continuous sequence of check expressions ( text block expressions )

-Text blocks and range expressions are abstractions for _group_ check expressions.
+Outthentic dsl provides some abstractions for such _context oriented_ matching:

-They could be treated as _containers_ for basic check expressions - plain text or regular expressions.
+* Range expressions

-Let's consider the first text blocks.
+* Text block expressions

 ## Text blocks